 The bottom line

 It’s hard when strangers start calling your home and work to hound you about your unpaid debts.
 Personal finance is a personal issue.
 But there’s still hope.
-Know how you can push back, how to protect yourself, and what options are available to you for a possible fresh start.
+Know how to push back, protect yourself and what options are available for a fresh start.